gvwilson/thirdbit/teaching/marketing.md

 ## Challenges

-### Write an Elevator Pitch for a City Councilor
+### Write an Elevator Pitch for a City Councilor (15 minutes)

+This chapter described an organization that offers weekend programming workshops for people re-entering the workforce after taking a break to raise children.
-FIXME: elevator pitch for the weekend workshops aimed at city councilor.
+Write an elevator pitch for that organization aimed at a city councilor whose support the organization needs.

-### Write Elevator Pitches For Your Organization
+### Write Elevator Pitches for Your Organization (30 minutes)

-FIXME
+Identify two groups of people your organization needs support from, and write an elevator pitch aimed at each one.

 [moz]: https://moz.com/learn/seo/on-page-factors